Get involved in your local park or green space

 Our Set up and run a Friends of Parks Group page has information about starting your own group and documents to help you run activities safely and successfully.

-You can volunteer to work on some of our largest green spaces.
-They run specific activities throughout the year.
+You can volunteer to work alongside our Rangers at some of our largest green spaces.
+They run a seasonal programme of volunteering throughout the year.